linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 1. On the homepage of Control Center, click ![account_normal](../common/account_normal.svg).
 2. Click the current account.
 3. Click **Change Password**.
-4. Input the current password, the new password, and repeat the new one, click **Save**.
+4. Input a new password twice and confirm.

 #### Delete Account